dddrrreee/cs140e-22win/labs/0-blink/PRELAB.md

        version and use it;
   5. Then write your own `blink` program, compile and run it;

-For turn in answer the following questions:
+You should be able to answer the following questions:

   1. What is a bug that is easier to find b/c we broke up steps 1 and 2?
   2. What is a bug that is easier to find b/c we broke up steps 2 and 3?
   3. What is a bug that is easier to find b/c we broke up steps 3 and 4?